General Rules and Expectations

 In general, older and/or more experienced runners who have lofty individual goals would greatly benefit from at least one extra day of running outside of the thrice-weekly practices - preferably a longer distance run at a moderate pace (yes, this applies to sprinters, too).
 We don't plan on doing many long runs in the practices, primarily because the large groups get spread out too much and we think we can make more productive use of practice time concentrating on pacing and repeat drills.

 Most runners except for the very young can tolerate running (or competing in other sports) on consecutive days.
 To compare, if the local middle schools had interscholastic sports, the respective teams would be practicing and competing five consecutive days per week.
-I do recommend at least one day of rest (and preferably, two) per week for youth runners of all ages, even the most competitive.
+We do recommend at least one day of rest (and preferably, two) per week for youth runners of all ages, even the most competitive.
 If anyone wants suggestions on out-of-practice workouts, please feel free to see the coaches.
 Again, this is a decision to be based on interest and enthusiasm.
 The goal is to find some individual balance between achieving personal goals and having fun.
 When an activity is no longer fun - at any competitive level - for the kids, the primary reason is almost always that they are either bored or overtaxed.

 If anyone would like some guidance in helping devise a training plan or come up with some workouts in addition to practices either before, during, or outside of the season, feel free to contact any of the coaches at any time.